RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/shared/nlu/training_data/training_data.md

  | sorted_intent_examples() -> List[Message]
 ```

-Sorts the intent examples by the name of the intent and then response
+Sorts the intent examples by the name of the intent and then response.

 #### validate